 We all, occasionally, put our noses to the grindstone for periods of time during which we’re so busy with the work we have on our plates that we don’t pick our heads up and take a look around.
 We miss interesting news items and other pieces of content because we’re just too darn busy.

 When you’re consistently curating content, you have no choice but to take a look at what’s happening around you and consume timely content.
 By being forced to stay abreast of what’s happening within the worlds which your clients (and referral sources) exist, you will be both a better lawyer/advisor and, perhaps, a better business developer.
 Issues raised in content you’re consuming as part of your curation efforts may prompt you to discuss those issues with your clients.
-Those discussions could strengthen that relationship, show that you are knowledgable about the issues your clients are dealing with, and position you favorably for more work from those clients down the road.
+Those discussions could strengthen that relationship, show that you are knowledgeable about the issues your clients are dealing with, and position you favorably for more work from those clients down the road.

 Content you curate can inspire the content you’ll eventually create